Citrus ryukyuensis

-Citrus ryukyuensis is a newly characterized wild citrus species native to the Ryukyus and adjacent islands, most closely related to the mainland mandarin orange, C. reticulata.
+Citrus ryukyuensis, also known as the tanibuta (タニブター), is a newly characterized wild citrus species native to the Ryukyus and adjacent islands, most closely related to the mainland mandarin orange, C. reticulata.
 As with other citrus, it is a member of the Rutaceae family.
 The Ryukyu and mainland species have diverged for more than 2 million years, and unlike the mainland mandarin, the Ryukyu mandarin reproduces sexually.
 Its hybridization with the mainland species has given rise to the unique mandarin hybrids of the islands.

 Discovery and characterization

 Previous genetic studies that characterized the mandarin oranges of the Asian mainland left unexplained the unusual genetic characteristics of those from Japan and nearby islands.
 A followup study designed at filling this gap in understanding produced an unexpected result, the identification of a pure wild species of mandarin, the hybridization of which with the mainland species has given rise to multiple distinct mandarin orange hybrid clusters.
-Because the identified specimens were native to the Ryukyu islands, the species was christened C. ryukyuensis.
+Because the identified specimens were native to the Ryukyu islands, the species was named C. ryukyuensis.
 Comparison with C. reticulata showed a calculated divergence time from mainland citrus between 2.2 and 2.8 million years ago, roughly corresponding to a Pleistocene era sea level rise that would have cut off the islands, providing the isolation necessary for speciation.
 As a consequence of this isolation, the Ryukyu mandarin continued to reproduce sexually, while the mainland species experienced a genetic mutation that eventually spread throughout the mainland species and allowed them to reproduce asexually by apomixis.